Shantanu2003/Capstone-Project---Group-30/README.md

 # Sign Language Interpreter using Deep Learning
 > A sign language interpreter using live video feed from the camera.
-The project was completed in 24 hours as part of HackUNT-19, the University of North Texas's annual Hackathon.
-You can view the project demo on [YouTube](https://link.harshgupta.com/acd72).

 ## Table of contents
 * [General info](#general-info)